A/B Testing Using Contentstack and Optimizely

 - Now that the experiment is running, open the project in any code editor of your choice.

 - Open the .env file and enter your stack credentials, content type UID, the Optimizely SDK key, and the experiment/feature key.
 By default, the system supports the US region.
-If you want to add support for the Europe region, replace the value of the US region to Europe in the .env file.
+If you want to add support for the Europe region, Azure North America region, or Azure Europe region, replace the value of the NA region to Europe (eu), Azure North America (azure-na), or Azure Europe (azure-eu) respectively in the .env file.

 - Now open your command prompt and move inside the project root directory.
 Then, install the required dependencies by running the following command: